SHARANREM/Halloween_Website/Readme.md

 # 🎃 Halloween Website Project

-A festive Halloween website designed for [Hackathon Name]!
+A festive Halloween website designed for Hackathon!
 It features costume ideas, a timeline of Halloween history, and interactive music to enhance the spooky experience.

 ## 🎨 Features